Meet Emma Raducanu, the 18-year-old rising star lighting up the US Open

 Who is Emma Raducanu?
-The 18-year-old rising star lighting up the US Open after Wimbledon breakthrough
+The 18-year-old rising star into the US Open final after Wimbledon breakthrough

 The 18-year-old continued her dream New York debut by beating American Shelby Rogers on Arthur Ashe

-The 18-year-old has yet to drop a set in reaching the quarter-finals, where she will play Tokyo Olympics gold medallist Belinda Bencic, as she continued her impressive form which saw the Briton reach the fourth round at Wimbledon this summer in a fairytale run at SW19.
+The teenager had already made waves with a dominant victory over Shelby Rogers, becoming the youngest British player to reach the last eight in New York in the Open era in the process, where she also beat Tokyo Olympic gold medallist Belinda Bencic - and has still yet to drop a set as she continues her impressive form which saw the Briton reach the fourth round at Wimbledon this summer in a fairytale run at SW19.

 The Londoner has gained further experience of life on the professional tour following her breakthrough at Wimbledon and says she is playing the best tennis of her life at Flushing Meadows.
 “From my own perspective, I’m playing better tennis here than I did at Wimbledon,” she said.
 “Being on the hard courts, they’re less forgiving than the grass.
 But I think with the amount of matches I’ve played and the experience that I have accumulated in the last four or five weeks, my game is just getting better and better with each match.”